TheX39/Mimic-2.1/README.md

 VRAM Footprint: 4.2GB (Optimized via 4-bit LLM Distillation) 🚀 Getting Started

-To initialize the Ω₀ framework and run the monolithic engine, execute the main entry point:
+To initialize the Ω₀ framework and run the monolithic engine, execute the main entry point by running the EXE.

-python Mimic-2.1_Monolith_Stable.py --mode production --heartbeat_sync true

 System Requirements
 Memory: 64GB RAM (Minimum for 20GB Folder Loading)